Sunday, September 2, 2007

 Sensation of weight

-See also:
+See also: apparent weight

-normal force (an upward contact force) exerted by the surface we stand on, which opposes gravity and prevents us falling to the center of the Earth.
+The weight force that we actually sense is not the downward force of gravity, but the normal force (an upward contact force) exerted by the surface we stand on, which opposes gravity and prevents us falling to the center of the Earth.
 This normal force, called the apparent weight, is the one that is measured by a spring scale.

 For a body supported in a stationary position, the normal force balances the earth's gravitational force, and so apparent weight has the same magnitude as actual weight.
 (Technically, things are slightly more complicated.
-For example, an object immersed in water weighs less, according to a spring scale, than the same object in air; this is due to
+For example, an object immersed in water weighs less, according to a spring scale, than the same object in air; this is due to buoyancy, which opposes the weight force and therefore generates a smaller normal.
+These and other factors are explained further under apparent weight.)

-free-fall, as experienced by sky-divers (until they approach terminal velocity) and astronauts in orbit, who feel "weightless" even though their bodies are still subject to the force of gravity: they're just no longer resisting it.
+If there is no contact with any surface to provide such an opposing force then there is no sensation of weight (no apparent weight).
+This happens in free-fall, as experienced by sky-divers (until they approach terminal velocity) and astronauts in orbit, who feel "weightless" even though their bodies are still subject to the force of gravity: they're just no longer resisting it.
 The experience of having no apparent weight is also known as microgravity.

 A degree of reduction of apparent weight occurs, for example, in elevators.
 In an elevator, a spring scale will register a decrease in a person's (apparent) weight as the elevator starts to accelerate downwards.
 This is because the opposing force of the elevator's floor decreases as it accelerates away underneath one's feet.